Mono & GDPR

 With a dedicated system in place to store and manage data, SMBs can more easily understand what information they’ve collected from their website visitors (data subjects), and establish clear processes on how to manage their collected data.

 In most countries, business owners are required to keep transactional data (order data) for at least five years.
-We will be adding functionality to make it easy for your SMB clients to delete this data when required, as specified in their country’s regulation.
+We will be adding functionality to make it easy for your SMB clients to adjust this and delete the data after a specific amount of time, as specified in their country's regulation.

 Note that payment information (e.g. credit card details) is not stored on the Mono platform.
 We recommend you engage directly with the payment gateways you use to understand their compliance in relation to GDPR.